wenqioliviadi/wenqioliviadi.github.io/README.md

 #### Personal Contribution:
 - Developed objective strategy for researching potential customers and collaborators and brainstorming strategies to improve the projects via different angles.
-- Networking and conducting customer discoveries through various social media and platforms.
+- Network and conduct customer discoveries through various social media and platforms.
 This novel approach led to better characterization of the underlying problems with different stages of the project (brainstorming, development, and project implementation).
 The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new applications of the 3D bioprinter developed.
 - Human Practices Wiki [Publication](https://2023.igem.wiki/rochester/human-practices)
 - Entrepreneurship Wiki